Our fundraising with the vulnerable or those lacking capacity policy

 The Woodland Trust understands that when fundraising with the public it may not always be clear if an individual is vulnerable or lacks the capacity to give.
 This is more often than not the first time the fundraiser has spoken with the individual, to help with this, the Woodland Trust have internal training to help identify vulnerable individuals and their enhanced requirements, but our approach is to always err on the side of caution.

-In the rare situation where the Woodland Trust receives a donation from someone lacking the capacity to understand the implications of their gift, this will be returned; the Woodland Trust will need to be satisfied that at the time of the gift, the individual was unable to understand the consequences of giving.
+In the rare situation where the Woodland Trust receives a donation from someone lacking the capacity to understand the implications of their gift, we will use our best endeavours to return the gift; the Woodland Trust will need to be satisfied that at the time of the gift, the individual was unable to understand the consequences of giving.
 The Woodland Trust will not return a donation where the donor has made an error in judgement and was not in vulnerable circumstances.
 If you would like to request a refund, please contact our Support Services Response Team:

-- By post: Support Services Response Team, Woodland Trust, Kempton Way, Grantham, Lincolnshire, NG31 6LL.
+- Or by post to: Support Services Response Team, Woodland Trust, Kempton Way, Grantham, NG31 6LL

 Please note that calls to our Support Services Response Team may be monitored or recorded.

-This approach has been influenced by the guidance published by the Institute of Fundraising; Treating Donors Fairly, the Fundraising Regulator’s Code of Practice and the DMA White Paper guidelines for call centres dealing with vulnerable consumers.
+This approach has been influenced by the guidance published by the Institute of Fundraising: Guidance, the Fundraising Regulator’s Code of Practice and the DMA White Paper guidelines for call centres dealing with vulnerable consumers.

 A note on terminology; the Woodland Trust uses 'lacking capacity' as a legal definition in line with the Mental Capacity Act 2005 as outlined in section 2.